-Some of the most common myths, include the following concepts:
+Some of the most common myths of chronic pain include the following concepts:

 A Scan will Determine the Cause of My Pain